 Other Useful Resources

-Chambers Ireland CSR consultations for SMEs is an opportunity for SMEs to meet one-on-one with a CSR specialist for advice and guidance on getting engaged in CSR or promotion and development of existing CSR strategies.
+Chambers Ireland’s CSR for SMEs Guide provides SMEs the opportunity to meet one-on-one with a CSR specialist for advice and guidance on getting engaged in CSR or promotion and development of existing CSR strategies.

 Responsible Business for SMEs is a new service from Business in the Community Ireland (BITCI), Ireland’s only network dedicated to responsible business.
 BITCI has been supporting large companies to be more responsible and sustainable for the last fifteen years in Ireland and are now poised to support all businesses, both large and small.
 As part of the new initiative, a website portal dedicated to Small and Medium Sized Enterprises (SMEs) contains useful tips, guidance and case studies on how smaller businesses can apply the concept of social responsibility to their operations, to the mutual advantage of the company, the wider community and the environment.